CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

-Before taking this online CPE self-study course, professionals in the financial sector may find the distinct accounting requirements of nonprofit organizations challenging, with complexities arising from specific standards and practices that differ from for-profit businesses.
+The distinct accounting requirements of nonprofit organizations can be challenging, with complexities arising from specific standards and practices that differ from for-profit businesses.
 This often leads to uncertainty in creating and managing effective accounting systems within the nonprofit context.

 “Nonprofit Accounting” acts as a bridge to this knowledge gap, offering a thorough understanding of the essential elements of nonprofit financial management.
 The CPE self-study course begins with foundational accounting principles for nonprofits and advances through topics such as financial statement preparation, revenue recognition, budgeting, and controls.
 It also tackles specialized areas like the accounting for joint costs, split-interest agreements, and the specific considerations in nonprofit mergers and acquisitions.
 Upon completion, participants will have transformed their understanding and capabilities, equipped to adeptly handle the unique financial challenges of nonprofit organizations, ensuring both compliance and operational excellence.